Are you knowledgeable enough to manage your money so it lasts a lifetime?

 You can help by providing a small amount each semester to help with other costs if you can reasonably afford it.
 With a little ingenuity and creativity and a specific goal to pay for a certain amount of your child’s college, you can make it happen without taking away from your retirement.

 It doesn’t have to be an either/or situation.
-Consider funding your own retirement accounts first, and then helping pay for the cost of college.
+Consider, and then helping pay for the cost of college.

 Still not convinced?
 Think about it this way.
 If you give everything you have to put your kids through college, you put them at risk for being financially responsible for you in your old age.
 Don’t put that burden on your kids.
 You should probably fund your own retirement first.